ameera3/OCR_Expiration_Date/README.md

 Prepare_Training_Text.ipynb -- Used to create dot_training_text.txt

 ## Reporting Results

+**The Good** -- Illustrates the 54 out of 75 test examples for which it is possible to extract the intended information without error from the ensemble's output.

+**The Mostly OK** -- Illustrates the 14 out of 75 test examples for which it is possible to extract the intended information with minor errors from the ensemble's output.

+**The Bad and The Ugly** -- Illustrates the 7 out of 75 test examples for which it is not possible to extract the intended information from the ensemble's output.

 **Adding Google Document Text Detection to Ensemble** -- The first column gives the results for Google Document Text Detection’s API with no image processing.
 The second column gives the results for Google’s Document Text Detection API with my image processing.
 Observe that my image processing increases the average character accuracy by over 6%.